 It's possible to apply a latex paint over an oil-based stain if the stain has dried thoroughly.
 If you don't notice any solvent odor coming from the wood, the stain is dry enough to paint.

 Use a square as a guide to mark light pencil lines defining the width of the painted stripes.
-The stripes shown vary from 1/2-in to 1-3/4-in wide.
+The stripes shown vary from 1/2-in to 1-3/4-in wide at your discretion.
 Apply painter's tape around the inside faces of the tray ends, front, and back.
 Then apply tape beside the pencil lines and paint between the tape strips.
 After the paint dries, remove the tape.